Best Technical Indicators for Day Trading

 Relative Strength Index (RSI) is an indicator just like CCI that aims to identify overbought and oversold positions.
 The RSI chart ranges from 0 to 100.
 When the RSI of a commodity, currency or equity goes above 70, it indicates an overbought position.
 This overbought position is a good candidate for bears.

 On the other hand, if the RSI goes down to 30, it might be an indicator that the asset is being oversold.
-The figure below shows the RSI index in a EURUSD pair and notice what happens in the marked areas.
+The figure below shows the RSI index in Tesla Stock and notice what happens in the marked areas.

 By combining these indicators, it is possible for a trader to make huge profits.
 However, it is important to note that they are not accurate all the time.
 Before a trader implements any technical indicator, it is very important to know more about it and backtest it.